moheladwy/Groq-Csharb/README.md

 Contributions are welcome!
 To contribute:

+1. Check the [Issues](https://github.com/moheladwy/GroqApiLibrary/issues) page for existing discussions
-1. Fork the repository
+2. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
+3. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Make your changes with tests
+4. Make your changes with tests
-4. Commit your changes (`git commit -m 'Add amazing feature'`)
+5. Commit your changes (`git commit -m 'Add amazing feature'`)
-5. Push to the branch (`git push origin feature/amazing-feature`)
+6. Push to the branch (`git push origin feature/amazing-feature`)
-6. Open a Pull Request
+7. Open a Pull Request

 Please ensure: